EB-Cyber-Repos/Miami2100/Players/Heather.md

 **ASPECTS**
 - The Corpos killed my parents
 - Sticks their nose into everyone's business
-- I've been hurt before
+- Cyber Deck

 **SKILLS**
-- +4: Security
+- +4: IT
-- +3: Occult, Strength
+- +3: Deception, Security
-- +2: Academics, Agility, Persuasion
+- +2: Occult, Strength, Drive
-- +1: Deception, Drive, IT, Performance
+- +1: Persuasion, Agility, Academics, Performance

 **STUNTS**
 - +2 to Persuasion when talking to anyone who's not actively hostile.